 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from alleged professional negligence, misdiagnosis, or treatment errors.
-If a patient claims your treatment caused them harm or worsened their condition, professional indemnity covers legal defence costs and any compensation awarded.
-This is the most critical cover for physiotherapists. $1M - $5M
+Professional Indemnity Essential Covers claims of professional negligence, misdiagnosis, or treatment errors.
+When a patient alleges your spinal mobilisation caused a disc injury or that you failed to refer for imaging, PI insurance pays legal defence costs and any compensation awarded.
+Required as a condition of AHPRA registration. $1M - $10M

-Public Liability Essential Covers injury to patients or visitors at your clinic premises - a patient slipping on a wet floor, tripping over equipment, or a visitor injuring themselves in the waiting area.
-Also covers damage to third-party property during home visit treatments. $1M - $5M
+Public Liability Essential Covers injury to patients or visitors at your clinic - someone slipping on a wet floor, tripping over exercise equipment, or a visitor injuring themselves in the waiting area.
+Also covers property damage during home-visit treatments. $5M - $20M

-Statutory Liability Essential Covers fines and legal defence costs if you are prosecuted under the Work Health and Safety Act 2011, the Health Practitioners Competence Assurance Act, or other Australian statutes.
-Particularly relevant given the hands-on nature of physiotherapy. $500K - $1M
+Statutory Liability Essential Covers fines and legal defence costs from prosecution under the Work Health and Safety Act, the Health Practitioner Regulation National Law, or other statutes.
+Particularly relevant given the physical, hands-on nature of physiotherapy treatment. $500K - $1M

-Material Damage / Contents Essential Covers your clinic's physical assets - treatment tables, ultrasound machines, electrotherapy equipment, exercise equipment, and fitout.
-Replacing specialist physiotherapy equipment after fire, flood, or theft can cost $50,000 - $200,000+. $50K - $500K
+Material Damage / Contents Essential Covers your clinic's physical assets - treatment tables, ultrasound machines, electrotherapy devices, exercise equipment, and fitout.
+Replacing specialist physiotherapy equipment after fire, flood, or theft can cost $50,000 to $250,000 or more. $50K - $500K

-Business Interruption Recommended Replaces lost income if your practice is unable to operate due to an insured event - fire at your clinic, major equipment failure, or building damage.
-For sole practitioners, this is particularly important as your income stops immediately when you cannot see patients.
+Business Interruption Recommended Replaces lost income when your practice cannot operate due to an insured event - clinic fire, major equipment failure, or building damage.
+For sole practitioners, revenue stops immediately when you cannot see patients.
 12 months revenue

-Cyber Liability Recommended Covers costs if patient health records or personal data are compromised through a data breach, hacking, or ransomware attack.
-Physiotherapy practices hold sensitive health information protected under the Privacy Act 2020.
+Cyber Liability Recommended Covers costs when patient health records or personal data are compromised through a breach, hacking, or ransomware.
+Physiotherapy practices hold sensitive health information protected under the Privacy Act 1988.
 Breach notification and remediation costs can be substantial. $100K - $500K

-Medical Malpractice Optional Provides additional cover beyond standard professional indemnity for claims of bodily injury arising from treatment.
-While professional indemnity covers most physio claims, medical malpractice cover may be relevant for practitioners offering more invasive techniques such as dry needling or spinal manipulation. $1M - $5M
+Medical Malpractice Optional Provides additional cover beyond standard PI for claims of bodily injury arising from treatment.
+While PI covers most physiotherapy claims, medical malpractice cover may be relevant for practitioners offering more invasive techniques such as dry needling or spinal manipulation. $1M - $5M

 Disclaimer: Cover types and limits shown are general guidance based on typical physiotherapy practice needs.
-Your specific requirements depend on your practice size, services offered, patient volumes, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on practice size, services offered, patient volumes, and risk profile.
+Always discuss specifics with your insurer or broker.

 Business Insurance Providers for Physiotherapists

-These Australian business insurance providers offer policies suited to physiotherapy and allied health practices.
+The following Australian insurers offer policies suited to physiotherapy and allied health practices.

 BizCover